hacc1225/gprinter-cups/README.md

 ## Driver Setup Instructions

-1. Copy `rastertotspl` to `/usr/lib/cups/filter`
+1. Copy `rastertobarcodetspl` to `/usr/lib/cups/filter`
-2. Make `rastertotspl` executable and owned by root (`sudo chown root:root rastertotspl && sudo chmod 755 rastertotspl`)
+2. Make `rastertobarcodetspl` executable and owned by root (`sudo chown root:root rastertotspl && sudo chmod 755 rastertotspl`)
 3. Edit `/usr/share/cups/usb/org.cups.usb-quirks` and add the text in this repository's `org.cups.usb-quirks` to the bottom.
 4. Plug in the printer with USB.
 5. Visit http://localhost:631, click Administration at the top, then click Add Printer.